milesroberts-123/LaTeX-tutorial/README.md

 ```

 ## Commands

-You use LateX commands to do anything other than adding text to your document.
+You use LateX commands to do anything other than adding text or comments to your document.
 All commands begin with a backslash `\`, followed by the name of the command, and then a list of command inputs in curly brackets `{}`.
 If the command can be passed parameters, then these parameters are usually defined in a list with square brackets `[]` before the command inputs in curly brackets.
 Examples of some simple command follow.

 ### LaTex Commands 1: bold, italics, underline